 ON THIS WEBSITE: Read Are there really fish fossils on this mountain? to find out more about the time when the Yellowstone area was covered by shallow seas.

-IN THE GUIDEBOOK: To learn about where both geyserite and travertine are forming in Yellowstone, see pages 63 and 291 of the fourth edition.
+IN THE GUIDEBOOK: To learn about where both geyserite and travertine are forming in Yellowstone, see pages 63 and 291 of the fifth edition.

 Revised August 23, 2013.
 All Rights Reserved.